Unforgettable Images of the Priesthood

 Another year, another celebrity priest ends his career in scandal.
 No doubt there are many cautionary lessons to learn from these sad stories about the spiritual dangers of fame and the need to always watch and pray.
 But I learned something else.

-It occurred to me that the images of the Catholic priesthood I will always remember aren’t of priests on a stage — or even priests in the pulpit — but of priests in action, doing what only priests can do.
+It occurred to me that the images of the Catholic priesthood I will always remember aren’t of priests on a stage — or even priests in the pulpit — but by priests in action, doing what only priests can do.

 For instance, I will never forget the priest we knew in Washington, D.C., who came to visit my family in Connecticut.